 Cloud computing infrastructure is the collection of hardware and software elements needed to enable cloud computing.
-It includes computing power, networking and storage, as well as an interface for users to access their virtualized resources.
+It includes computing power, networking, and storage, as well as an interface for users to access their virtualized resources.
 The virtual resources mirror a physical infrastructure, with components like servers, network switches, memory and storage clusters.

-Cloud computing infrastructure is available for private cloud, public cloud and hybrid cloud systems.
+Cloud computing infrastructure is available for private cloud, public cloud, and hybrid cloud systems.
 It’s also possible to rent cloud infrastructure components from a cloud provider, through cloud infrastructure as a service (Iaas).
 Cloud infrastructure systems allow for integrated hardware and software and can provide a single management platform for multiple clouds.

 Cloud Infrastructure Management

 Enterprise Cloud Suite